 CE 324P: Properties and Behavior of Civil Engineering Materials

-- An introductory, required course for second-year civil and architectural engineering students to introduce material science and engineering concepts.
-Students learn about the structure, properties, and behavior of engineering materials, including metals, portland cement concrete, asphalt, wood, polymers and composites.
-The course includes a laboratory that illustrate mechanical behavior of typical materials and demonstrate selected principles of mechanics.; the laboratory reports have a substantial writing component.
+- An introductory required course for second-year civil and architectural engineering students to introduce material science and engineering concepts.
+Students learn about the structure, properties, and behavior of engineering materials, including metals, portland cement concrete, asphalt, wood, polymers, and composites.
+The course includes a laboratory that illustrates mechanical behavior of typical materials and demonstrate selected principles of mechanics.; the laboratory reports have a substantial writing component.